 - numbness, tingling, or pain in the hands or feet

 - dizziness or a loss of balance

 - mouth sores

 - mood changes

-A person should also see a doctor if they experience symptoms of anemia, which may include:
+A person should also contact a doctor if they experience any symptoms of anemia, which may include:

 - shortness of breath

-Having an MTHFR mutation does not affect everyone in the same way.
+MTHFR mutations do not affect everyone in the same way.
 People who have one or more MTHFR variants may have higher-than-normal levels of homocysteine in their blood or urine.

-Although current research has identified associations between MTHFR variants and numerous health conditions, more research is necessary to determine the exact effects of these gene mutations on health.
+Although existing research has identified associations between MTHFR variants and numerous health conditions, more research is necessary to determine the exact effects of these gene mutations on health.

-People can speak with their doctor about the benefits and risks of genetic testing.
+People can speak with a doctor about the benefits and risks of genetic testing.
 However, most health organizations do not recommend genetic testing unless a person experiences significant health effects.